coda/packs-sdk/README.md

 If you are using `OAuth2`, after you provide the necessary configuration info, it will launch an OAuth flow in your browser.

-The credentials you provide will be stored in a file `.coda/credentials.json`.
+The credentials you provide will be stored in a file `.coda-credentials.json` in the same directory as your manifest.(If you move your manifest file, you'll want to move the credentials file along with it!)
-When you execute a pack formula using `coda execute --fetch ...`, the credentials in this file will be applied to your fetcher requests automatically.
+When you execute a pack formula using `coda execute --fetch path/to/manifest.ts ...`, the credentials in this file will be applied to your fetcher requests automatically.

-Similarly, if you are writing an integration test for your pack, you can pass `useRealFetcher: true` in the `ContextOptions` argument when calling `executeFormulaFromPackDef()` or `executeSyncFormulaFromPackDef()`, and a real (non-mock) http fetcher will be used, and any credentials that you have registered will be applied to those requests automatically.
+Similarly, if you are writing an integration test for your pack, you can pass `useRealFetcher: true` and `manifestDir: '<manifest-dir>'` in the `ContextOptions` argument when calling `executeFormulaFromPackDef()` or `executeSyncFormulaFromPackDef()`, and a real (non-mock) http fetcher will be used, and any credentials that you have registered will be applied to those requests automatically.

-The credentials file can hold credentials for multiple packs simultaneously.
-So if you are authoring multiple packs in the same directory/repo, so long as those packs have different names, you can register and use credentials for all of them.
+The `manifestDir` option is required if your integration test requires authentication so that the SDK knows where to find the credentials file for this pack; normally you can just pass `manifestPath: require.resolve('../manifest')`, where you can replace `'../manifest'` with whatever the relative import path from your test to your manifest is.

 ### Syncs